How will the IoT change manufacturing?

 The data collected and analysed from products in the field will greatly aid manufacturers’ research and development cycle.
 The ability to collect live information, analyse and adapt at speed will be essential in the coming years.
 Also, historical data from in the field products married with service information, sales trends, etc. will give manufacturers real vision and shape product development going forward.

-Manufacturing has always been one of the first to adopt developing technology.
-I believe we are going to have some very interesting and exciting times ahead of us.
+Manufacturers have always been one of the first to adopt developing technology and are constantly striving to improve factory efficiency.
+So I believe we are going to have some very interesting and exciting times ahead of us.
 In reality, the IoT is here in many ways, but it will penetrate further and deeper than most imagine.
 The other thing to be aware of is that the technologies and principles aren’t that new, so manufacturers will be able to exploit the benefits with relative ease.